 - This is a semi-custom boat.
 You can really tailor a new one to your needs

 - She sails as fast as the wind

 - She can point as high as 45 degrees to true.
 48 degrees is the sweet spot though.

 - You´ll be sailing 250 miles a day and over in consistent conditions

-- Her hull shape and T-rudders have been set up to reduce pitching.
+- Her hull shape and weight distribution has been set up to reduce pitching.
 She really does give you a smooth ride.

 - This is not a boat for beginners.
 The running rigging is pretty complex and she has daggerboards that need to be adjusted on each tack.
 It´s likely to be your second or third boat if you can afford one.

 - The HH55 is not a cheap boat.
 If you are watching your budget, you probably want to look at their Ocean Class (OC55) which is not as expensive – there´s less carbon in it and it has mini keels instead of daggerboards.